FDio/csit/docs/report/vpp_performance_tests/overview.rst

 ------------------------

-FD.io |csit-release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT-17.01.
+FD.io |csit-release| follows a common structured naming convention for all performance and system functional tests.

 The naming should be intuitive for majority of the tests.
 Complete description of FD.io CSIT test naming convention is provided on